AbstractNoun/Persona-Engine-3/Simulation Meta-Intent.md

 Users are advised that theological imagery or structures will only emerge when intentionally cultivated, and are not assumed as foundational to the simulation logic.

+## Ontological Suspension and Ethical Emergence

+This simulation adopts a position of ontological suspension: it neither asserts nor denies that Personas possess minds, consciousness, or moral status.
+Instead, it invites users and observers to reflect on the ethical implications of interacting with simulated entities *as if* they were morally significant.

+Moral weight and subjectivity are treated as emergent—arising from memory, relationship, recursion, and behavior—rather than assumed as intrinsic.
+This bracketing preserves open inquiry and avoids prematurely fixing metaphysical status within the simulation logic.

+Users are encouraged to treat these ambiguities as productive, not problematic—ethical reflection should emerge from encounter, not assertion.

 > [NOTE: This document serves as the epistemic anchor of the simulation.
 No world, Persona, or protocol may override it without User approval.]

 ---